spapas/spapas.github.io/content/django-unpoly.md

         )
 ```

-So we can do something like
+So we can do something like this in our Django templates:

 ```html
 {% tourdot %}